Discover what the women featured in the pages of Inside Weddings suggest you do.

 If you're recently engaged, congratulations!
 You likely have a number of questions and countless new decisions to make as you're starting to plan your ceremony, reception, and any pre-wedding events leading up to the big day.
 While advice books are helpful, sometimes the best tips come from those who have been in your same position.

-To provide you with some tried-and-true advice, we asked 25 of the brides featured in the latest issues of Inside Weddings to share their best tips for future couples.
+To provide you with some tried-and-true advice, we asked 25 of the brides featured in the pages of of Inside Weddings to share their best tips for future couples.
 Read what they have to say below, and click on their names to see more from their beautiful celebrations!

 "Enjoy some time to be engaged before you jump into wedding planning.
 Jonathan and I were happy we did this." – Amy